+- Enhanced public transport

+- Primary care centre

+- Secondary School

+- Second primary school

+- Pedestrian and cycle links

+- Green Infrastructure, including SANGS

+- Central Park

+- Sustainable Drainage systems

-The third main phase will see the development start to take shape as significant residential and employment areas and community facilities are delivered.
-Key pieces of infrastructure required by the end of this main phase include the second primary school, the secondary school, the primary care health centre(s), the central park and the on-site routing for the Bus Rapid Transit (BRT) service.
+- 10.18 The third main phase will see the development start to take shape as significant residential and employment areas and community facilities are delivered.
+Key pieces of infrastructure required by the end of this main phase include the second primary school, the primary care health centre(s), the central park and the on-site routing for the Bus Rapid Transit (BRT) service.
 These will all be required before the next main phase can commence.

-- 10.14 Residential development during the third main phase will continue to the north and east of the central park, and will begin to develop to the west of the park, with the main internal spine road network route providing access and BRT services to key areas including the new secondary school.
-The new north south route parallel to the A32 will also be completed.
+- 10.19 Residential development during the third main phase will mainly be located in the centre of the site, taking shape around the central park.
+The main internal spine road network route providing access and BRT services to key areas will be delivered, including the new north-south route parallel to the A32.
 During this phase, at least one supported housing scheme, such as extra care accommodation, is expected to be completed.
-Overall, by the end of this main phase, some 2,860 homes will have been delivered at Welborne. - 10.15 The main employment areas to the south of the central park will continue to be developed during the third main phase.
+Residential development at the Crockerhill Industrial Park, to the east of the A32, is also anticipated in this phase.
+Overall, by the end of this main phase, some 2,860 homes will have been delivered at Welborne.

+- 10.20 The main employment areas to the south of the central park will continue to be developed during the third main phase.
 This is likely to focus on the area to the west of the A32, potentially including the employment areas closest to the District Centre.
-The District Centre itself (as well as the Local Centre) should have been completed by the end of this phase. - 10.16 This phase also provides the first opportunity to deliver a Household Waste Recycling Centre within one of the employment areas to the west of the A32. - 10.17 The green corridor network will be continued during this main phase and the central park will be expected to be substantially complete by the end of this phase to ensure both that the growing number of residents benefit from this key strategic open space and also to ensure that the new secondary school is well connected by sustainable travel routes to the completed housing areas east of the park.
+The District Centre itself (as well as the Local Centre) should have been completed by the end of this phase. - 10.21 The green corridor network will be continued during this main phase and the central park will be expected to be substantially complete by the end of this phase to ensure both that the growing number of residents benefit from this key strategic open space and also to ensure that the new secondary school is well connected by sustainable travel routes to the completed housing areas east of the park. - 10.22 Main Phase 4 (2026 2030) Completion of residential development to the west of the A32 and commencement to the east